Large-scale peculiar velocities in the universe: Linear peculiar velocities

 \subsection{Peculiar velocities and dark-energy}

 In accordance with the current cosmological model, namely with the $\Lambda$CDM paradigm, the Einstein-de Sitter period of the post-recombination universe is followed by a late phase of accelerated expansion.
 The latter is triggered by the dominance of an as yet unknown and elusive matter field, commonly referred to as dark energy.
+Intuitively speaking, once the $\Lambda$-dominated phase of the universe starts, one expects the accelerated expansion to suppress the growth of the peculiar-velocity perturbation, as it does with essentially all types of distortions.

 A proper analysis of the peculiar-velocity evolution during the recent dark-energy epoch requires a two-fluid approach, analogous to that given in \S~\ref{ssLRT} below.
 More specifically, the material component of the late-time universe should be treated a mixture of the dominant dark-energy component and of the subdominant baryonic matter and/or CDM.
-Although, the detailed analysis is still missing, following~\cite{2022PhRvD.106h3505M} and the results presented in \S~\ref{sssPVDI} here, one would expect to see the linear peculiar velocities to grow at a slower pace relative to the preceding Einstein-de Sitter epoch, if not to decay.
+Although, the detailed analysis is still missing, the numerical study of~\cite{2016MNRAS.463..512D} reached the conclusion that dark energy inhibits the growth of peculiar velocities, when compared to the preceding Einstein-de Sitter era.
+This result is also corroborated by the theoretical analysis of~\cite{2022PhRvD.106h3505M}, as outlined in \S~\ref{sssPVDI} here, which found exponential decay for the linear peculiar-velocity field during a period of de Sitter inflation.
+On these grounds, one would expect to see the linear peculiar velocities to grow at a slower pace relative to the Einstein-de Sitter epoch, if not to decay.